WPP-Public/Potato-ACE/src/ace/components/tabs/README.md

 ## Styles

-The following SASS is applied to the component.
+The following SASS is applied to Tabs.
 The SASS variables use `!default` so can also be easily overridden by users.
 SASS variables used that are not defined here are defined in *<path-to-node_modules>/@potato/ace/common/constants.scss*.

 ```scss
 @import '../../common/constants';